Plan your migration to Git

 Moving your team from a centralized version control system to Git requires more than just learning new commands.
 To support distributed development, Git stores information about file history and branches in a way that is fundamentally different from a centralized version control system.
 A successful migration requires that you understand these differences and plan your migration accordingly.

-The Visual Studio Team Services team has helped numerous customers, including teams within Microsoft, migrate from centralized version control systems to Git.
-The VSTS team has developed this guidance based on their experience.
+The Azure DevOps team has helped numerous customers, including teams within Microsoft, migrate from centralized version control systems to Git.
+The Azure DevOps team has developed this guidance based on their experience.

 We recommend that you: